 Google apps such as Sheets, Photos (or Drive), Docs, and Forms help students organize and sell yearbooks.
 Below are examples of how the Compton Jr. High Yearbook class used each of these apps for our 2017-2018 yearbook.

 Google Sheets is an incredible organizational tool.
 Store links to the Google Slides Yearbook sections and links to the photo album or folder.
 Use functions to calculate page numbers.
 Assign sections to students.
+This is the Google Sheets Table of Contents.
+Learn more about organizing the yearbook using Google Sheets by clicking here.

 Google Docs or Slides

 When students sell yearbooks, the student salesperson adds an entry in the receipt book.
 Advisory teachers should be named on the receipt.
 If the student customer submits a baby picture or purchases a full-page, the customer completes the paper Google Doc.
 The Google Doc is not fancy, but it serves its purpose.
-Next year, we will redesign the doc.

 Google Forms and Google Sheets